esperanca/personal_website/src/posts/weeknote_19.md

 ### Sprint 3, Marie Curie

-DNA team rocket my boat again as we keep recovering our momentum.
+DNA team rocket my boat again this week.
 Despite the immense complexity of the work, it is clear how much we evolved this week in terms of internal coherence.
 It was a joy to observe all things getting together, sliced and groomed in sprints.
 The sprint goal is crystal clear: to improve access to our accessibility documentation for developers, designers and QA Analysts.
 To get there, we will revamp the Information Architecture and enhance the way we create and store content.
 I am thrilled about this!

-Another thing that made me happy was the last update in our component library, with no breaking changes in production and maintaining the accessibility improvements.
+Another good news: our component library was updated this week, with no breaking changes in production and maintaining the accessibility improvements.

 In our design system weekly meet-up, we had significant progress with design tokens.
-And excellent attendance and contribution from designers and developers.
+And excellent attendance and contribution from designers and developers debating spacing rules.

 ### **ZoomVJ**